Common Mistakes Home Sellers Make and How to Avoid Them

 Now that you’ve familiarized yourself with the options for marketing your property, let’s turn our attention to how to create an effective listing.

-After all, no matter how great a house looks or how many people see it, potential buyers may not take it seriously if the listing itself isn’t up to par.
+After all, no matter how great a house looks or how many people see it, it won’t sell itself if you don’t put some extra work.
+Potential buyers may not take it seriously if the listing itself isn’t up to par.

 The first step is ensuring that your headline stands out and accurately reflects what’s on offer – this should be brief but also grab people’s attention.